TheJosephVega/timestamp-microservice/README.md

 # Timestamp Microservice
 This repository contains my code for the [Timestamp Microservice Challenge](https://www.freecodecamp.com/challenges/timestamp-microservice) on [FreeCodeCamp](https://www.freecodecamp.com/).
-A working example of the application can be found here: [Markdown Previewer](http://timestamp-microservice-joseph.herokuapp.com/)
+A working example of the application can be found here: [Timestamp Microservice](http://timestamp-microservice-joseph.herokuapp.com/)